DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 ---
-title: If you have a degree
+title: "Ways to train if you have a degree"
+heading: "If you have a degree"
+description: |-
+  Discover how you can train to be a teacher and gain qualified teacher status (QTS) if you have a degree.
+Including school-led and university-led training.
 related_content:
     Get support training to teach if you're disabled: "/get-support-training-to-teach-if-you-are-disabled" Improve your subject knowledge : "/improve-your-subject-knowledge"